-- NOTES - 12 IRM 4.16.1, SEP Responsibilities and Case Development. - 13 Section 7602; IRM 25.5.5, Summons for Taxpayer Records and Testimony. - 14 IRM 4.16.1.3, SEP Agent Duties and Responsibilities. - 15 Section 7602. - 16 Williams, 489 F. App'x 655, 110 AFTR2d 2012-5298, 659 (CA-4, 2012) (false answers on tax organizer and federal tax return evidenced conduct that was meant to conceal or mislead sources of income). - Kuehne, 98 AFTR2d 2006-7402 (DC Ore., 2006); Kovel, 296 F.2d 918, 9 AFTR2d 366 (CA-2, 1961) (presence of accountant while the client is relating a complicated tax story to the lawyer, ought not destroy the privilege; accountant is necessary, or at least highly useful, for the effective consultation between the client and the lawyer that the privilege is designed to permit). - 18 Sideman Bancroft, LLP, 111 AFTR2d 2013-460 (CA-9, 2013) (court enforced IRS summons seeking documents that taxpayer transferred to attorney; foregone conclusion exception to Fifth Amendment applied). - 19 IRM 4.60.1.1, Exchange of Information-Overview.
+- NOTES - IRM 4.16.1, SEP Responsibilities and Case Development. - Section 7602; IRM 25.5.5, Summons for Taxpayer Records and Testimony. - IRM 4.16.1.3, SEP Agent Duties and Responsibilities. - Section 7602. - Williams, 489 F. App'x 655, 110 AFTR2d 2012-5298, 659 (CA-4, 2012) (false answers on tax organizer and federal tax return evidenced conduct that was meant to conceal or mislead sources of income). - Kuehne, 98 AFTR2d 2006-7402 (DC Ore., 2006); Kovel, 296 F.2d 918, 9 AFTR2d 366 (CA-2, 1961) (presence of accountant while the client is relating a complicated tax story to the lawyer, ought not destroy the privilege; accountant is necessary, or at least highly useful, for the effective consultation between the client and the lawyer that the privilege is designed to permit). - Sideman Bancroft, LLP, 111 AFTR2d 2013-460 (CA-9, 2013) (court enforced IRS summons seeking documents that taxpayer transferred to attorney; foregone conclusion exception to Fifth Amendment applied). - IRM 4.60.1.1, Exchange of Information-Overview.

 Fifth Amendment.
 Claiming Fifth Amendment privilege may be a knee jerk reaction in response to an agent's question, but a more prudent course of action is to try to understand the case from the taxpayer's point of view and see if there is a pathway to resolve the case civilly.
 Cases can be factually complex and take time to work through.
 In short, a practitioner should get into the weeds, fully understand the facts of the case, and see if there is a reasonable explanation for a seemingly flagrant compliance issue.
 Additionally, some taxpayers are not always upfront limitations may remain open if the case involves unfiled information returns.
-Typically, the IRS has three years after a tax return is filed (regardless of whether such return was filed on or after the prescribed due date) to assess additional tax (e.g., audit the return).20 However, if an individual fails to file an information return, such as a Form 5471, the time for assessment of any tax with respect to the individual income tax return does not expire before the date that is three years after the date on which the individual furnishes the late-filed information return.21 with the facts and tend to hold back and reveal additional information over time as they internally evaluate how the case is progressing.
-This can be problematic when defending a taxpayer in a tax audit.
-Nevertheless, claiming the Fifth Amendment can trigger the IRS Revenue Agent to refer the case to Criminal Investigation, which can make a bad case worse.
-It is better to pay money to the IRS than face a criminal investigation.
+Typically, the IRS has three years after a tax return is filed (regardless of whether such return was filed on or after the prescribed due date) to assess additional tax (e.g., audit the return).
+However, if an individual fails to file an information return, such as a Form 5471, the time for assessment of any tax with respect to the individual income tax return does not expire before the date that is three years after the date on which the individual furnishes the late-filed information return.